f-lajoc/passwordGenerator/readMe.md

 ## used input type checkbox and label
 ## git remote rm origin to remove existing linkage of local work to a repository
 ## tailwind dark and light mode

+##The slice() method returns selected elements in an array, as a new array.
+The slice() method selects from a given start, up to a (not inclusive) given end.